-When you choose a vintage home as your dream home, updates and renovations are almost a necessity.
+When you choose an old vintage home as your dream home, updates and renovations are almost a necessity.
 However, there are several parts of your home that are worth keeping – original details that would be difficult to reproduce, but can easily be saved and incorporated into your new design.

 Vintage Details to Save

 Dentil molding, decorative cornices and brackets, Victorian fans, and medallions are just a few of the intricate examples of original charm you may find around the outside of your home.

 Vintage home interior and exterior specialty glass includes original transoms, stained glass, and leaded glass.
 These are common in the front entrance, sidelights, stairwells, and even interior cabinetry.
 Make sure to clearly mark these glass features to be saved and preserved during renovations.
 Plan your decor around them for a maximizing effect.